 During this summer, my daughter had to make homemade ice cream as one of her summer science experiments.
 I tried making ice cream several times in the past with my daughter, but it never really worked.
-We would just stare at the white blob together and pour the sweet milk (sadly not a vanilla shake) into a cup.
+We would just stare at a white blob together and pour sweet milk (sadly not a vanilla shake) into a cup.
 This time, her teacher provided us with a video and it actually worked this time!

 Homemade Maple Syrup Ice Cream PREP TIME 5 MIN COOK TIME 10 MIN TOTAL 15 MIN

 1/2 cup of heavy whipping cream

 2/3 cup of milk

 1 small storage bag